3.6.3. Slicing lists#

 'string 7']

-means “return a list that containing the elements ending at index 8 (exclusive)”.
+means “return a list that containing the elements up to index 8 (exclusive)”.
 This also works with variable increments:

 # From index 2 (inclusive), by steps of 2